kristianmandrup/rubyproject/README.markdown

 * Mock libraries: mocha, flex, rr, rspec
 * Autotest with grock and fsevent
 * Bundler configuration for gem management
-* require-me gem usage for require DSL
+* Require DSL using require-me gem
 * RCov for test coverage
 * Heckle for test mutations

 ## Install ##

-Currently requires my fork of Thor on github.
-Can also be run without installation
+It can be installed as a thor task:

-<code>$ thor install</code>
+<code>$ thor install lib/application.thor</code>

-or to force 'yes' to all decisions and deploy
+Alternatively install it as a gem and use the binary.

-<code>$ thor install --force-all --deploy</code>
+<code>$ gem install rubyapp</code>

 ## Usage ##

-To run without install, open terminal and stand in the lib dir.
+To run it as a thor task:

-`$ thor ruby:app my-ruby-app [options]`
+<code>$ thor ruby:app my-ruby-app [options]</code>

+Alternatively run it using the binary
+<code>$ rubyapp my-ruby-project [options]</code>

+## Options ##

+You can define system wide default options for ruby apps you create (your preferred framework stack) in a <code>~/.rubyapp</code> file.
+The *~* implies ENV['HOME], the environment variable "HOME" on any system.
+Any options you call the program with explicitly will override the defaults in this file.

+The options --rspec2, --cucumber, --license, --autotest, and --bundler are all set to true unless explicitly disabled either in the .rubyapp file or using the negation option when rubyapp is run (see negating boolean options below).

 Boolean options:
-To negate a boolean option prefixing it with <code>no-</code>, fx <code>--no-rspec2</code>
+To negate a boolean option prefix it with <code>no-</code>, fx <code>--no-rspec2</code> to disable rspec2 from the project infrastructure creation.

+Rubyproject currently supports the following boolean options:

 <pre><code>--install_gems
 --jeweler